garrettsutula/simple-swagger-codegen/README.md

           type: array
           items:
             type: object
 ```

-#### Custom Mustache Variables
+#### Custom Mustache Parameters
-You can also pass in your own variables for the mustache templates by adding a `customParams` object:
+You can also pass in your own parameters for the mustache templates by adding a `customParams` object:

 ```javascript
 var source = codegen.getCode({